-Skills to create and keep healthy relationships, how to deal with interpersonal conflict, how to say no, how to validate and see another’s perspective, even if you do not agree with it, and how to ask for what you need effectively.
+Skills to create and keep healthy relationships, deal with interpersonal conflict, say no, validate and see another’s perspective, even if you disagree with it, and how to ask for what you need effectively.

 3. Emotional Regulation Skills

 The goal of these skills is to reduce emotional suffering.
 Emotional regulation is not about getting rid of emotions, as they have important functions in a human being’s life.
-Instead these skills teach us how to understand emotions, change emotional responses, reduce our vulnerability to emotion mind and how to manage or reduce the intensity of the really difficult emotions.
+Instead, these skills teach us how to understand emotions, change emotional responses, reduce our vulnerability to the emotional mind, and manage or reduce the intensity of complicated emotions.